rbisdorff/Digraph3/docSphinx/pearls.rst

     ['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']

 In :numref:`UncertainWinner` we see, for instance, that the *simple majority* winnner is *a2* (Line 2), whereas the *instant-run-off* winner is *a6* (Line 4).
-When constructing the Condorcet Digraph with the pairwise majority margins, a *Condorcet winner*, namely *a3* becomes apparent (Line 13).
-More interesting even is to notice that the pairwise majority margins model in fact a linear ranking *['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']* of all the eligible candidates, as shown with a Copeland ranking rule (Lines 21-22).
+However, when constructing with the pairwise majority margins the corresponding *Condorcet* digraph (Lines 5-6), a *Condorcet winner*, namely *a3* becomes apparent (Line 13).
+More interesting even is to notice that the apparent *Condorcet* digraph models in fact a linear ranking *['a3', 'a7', 'a6', 'a2', 'a5', 'a4', 'a1']* of all the eligible candidates, as shown with a Copeland ranking rule (Lines 21-22).

-We may visualize this ranking in a graphviz drawing by previously dropping the transitive closing arcs (see :numref:`drawingRanking` Line 1).
+We may eventually visualize in :numref:`drawingRanking` this ranking with a graphviz drawing where we drop the transitive closing arcs (Line 1) and orient the drawing with *Condorcet* winner *a3* and looser *a1* (Lines 2-3).

 .. code-block:: pycon
    :name: drawingRanking